daniel-wrench/reynolds_scales_project/README.md

 ## Pipeline
 *NB*: The .sh files are designed so that they can be tested locally (on a much reduced set of data): simply switch to the appropriate venv command in the file and then change the command to run the file from `sbatch` to `bash`.

+### Setting up environment and downloading raw data
 1. `module load python/3.9.5`
 2. `python3 -m venv venv`
 2. (`pip install --upgrade pip`)
 2. `pip install -r requirements.txt`
 2. (`tmux new`)
 2. `srun --pty --cpus-per-task=2 --mem=1G --time=01:00:00 --partition=quicktest bash`

-    May want to run in another partition to get faster speeds `bash 0_download_from_spdf.sh`: Download the raw CDF files using a set of recursive wget commands.
+    May want to run in another partition to get faster speeds

+    `bash 0_download_from_spdf.sh`: Download the raw CDF files using a set of recursive wget commands.
 2. (`Ctrl-b, d`)

+### Running scripts
-2. `sbatch 1_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`. **Takes ~10min/week running locally.** If more than 40% of values in any column are missing, skips that data file.
+1. `sbatch 1a_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`. **Takes ~10min/week running locally.** If more than 40% of values in any column are missing, skips that data file.
+2. `srun --pty --cpus-per-task=2 --mem=2G --time=01:00:00 --partition=quicktest bash`

+    May need to adjust mem as datasize increases

+    `bash 1b_merge_dataframes.sh > 1b_merge_dataframes.out`: Download the raw CDF files using a set of recursive wget commands.
-2. `sbatch 2_construct_database.sh`: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
+3. `sbatch 2_construct_database.sh`: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
 Fitting parameters are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.

 ---